 Elizaveta Vagabova and Irina Sharipova traveled from St. Petersburg, Russia to compete in The Barista League: Zagreb.
 It was neither of their first times competing in the competition, in fact, in was Irina’s second time taking home the trophy!
 A Barista League first!
 It was a pleasure to get to sit down with them before the weekend was over.

-ANGELA FERRARI [THE BARISTA LEAGUE]: Where do you both work?
+ANGELA FERRARA [THE BARISTA LEAGUE]: Where do you both work?

 IRINA SHARIPOVA: I work at Northwest Coffee Company, Mad Espresso Team, and St. Petersburg School of Coffee.
 Three projects.

 STEVEN MOLONEY [THE BARISTA LEAGUE]: What do you for each?

 IS: For Northwest I do QC and green coffee buying.
 For Mad Espresso Team I do QC, HR for their baristas, Training, and Social Media.
 Also I am an SCA Certified Trainer and I teach at St. Petersburg School of Coffee.

 IS: Yes!
 Multi-tasking!

 ELIZAVETA VAGABOVA: I’m from Coffee Department.
 It’s a company that roasts coffee and a coffee shop.
 I do Quality Control.

 IS: Not really.
 I used to work as a barista!